This classic date, walnut & banana loaf is perfectly moist, not overly sweet and packed full of flavour.

 I discovered that this loaf makes for easy travelling as I sliced it before leaving home and then just wrapped it up securely.
 Now tell me, is there a better way to enjoy a pit stop than with a slice of date, walnut & banana loaf in one hand and a coffee in the other?
 In my opinion, I would say, NO as this combo was the perfect match.
 The leftovers were had for breakfast the next morning as this loaf keeps really well.
 It can also be easily frozen and taken out at a later time.

-If you ever find yourself with a bunch of overripe bananas on the shelf, then why not give this super delicious Spelt Date, Walnut & Banana Loaf a try and please let me know what you think.
+If you ever find yourself with a bunch of overripe bananas on the shelf, then why not give this super delicious Spelt Date, Walnut & Banana Loaf a try, please let me know what you think.
 Your comments are most welcome!

 Date, Walnut & Banana Loaf